turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

 Try deleting an idea again and... still boom.
-Dang it.

-Sinatra is still looking for a `post` not a `delete`.
+### Sinatra's `method_override`

-We need to tell Sinatra that it's supposed to look for the `_method` parameter
+Sinatra is still looking for a `POST` route, not a `DELETE`.

-when requests come in.
+Sinatra knows about the workaround using the `_method` parameter, but we need to enable it.

 In your `app.rb` file add this line to the top of your class definition: